online

 CA Preliminary Teaching Credential and MA in Education

-Candidates gain a deep understanding of the dynamics of teaching while learning to create inclusive, humanizing classroom environments.
+Candidates gain a deep understanding of the dynamics of teaching while learning to create inclusive, classroom environments.
 With strong support from faculty and district partners, you’ll graduate confident, adaptable, and ready to make a lasting impact.

 Please note that this list is not comprehensive and only represents a part of all the residency partners available to CGU students.